std66/TomiSoft.YoutubeDownloader.WebUI/README.md

 Requirements
 ------------
-  - Microsoft Visual Studio 2017
+  - Microsoft Visual Studio 2019
-  - Microsoft .NET Core 2.1
+  - Microsoft .NET 5.0
   - IIS 8.0 or newer with WebSockets enabled

 Run in Docker